-capture ${\mathrm{this}}$ compartmentalization We using dissipative-particle-dynamics (DPD) simulations [56-58] (technical details in Appendix E, with parameters values summarized in Tab.
-2)).
-The DPD simulations integrates various contributions in the effective terms in a similar way as the theory for the cell shape [14].
-As such, the substrate stiffness is accounted for through the friction associated with propulsion over the substrate.
+We capture this compartmentalization using dissipativeparticle-dynamics (DPD) simulations [56-58] (technical details are given in Appendix E, with parameter values summarized in Table III).
+The DPD simulations integrate various contributions in the effective terms in a similar way as the theory for the cell shape [14].
+As such, the substrate stiffness is accounted for through the friction associated with propulsion onto the substrate.
 The later contribution is a combination of adhesion and traction forces, which are indeed substrate dependent.
-To obtain the compartmentalisation as seen on glass, the observation of the saturation of the cell velocity at the edge of the colony (see Fig. 13) is incorporated into the model (see Fig. 17).
-Without this assumption C_2 and C_3 cannot be delineated with the basic model.
-However, imposing the saturation of cell velocities at the edge in C_3 we find that C_2 spontaneously appears (bottom right panel in Fig. 3b).
-In turn this can mechanically stabilize C_1 during the spreading of the colony.
+To obtain the compartmentalization as seen on glass, the observation of the saturation of the cell velocity at the edge of the colony (see Fig. 13) is incorporated into the model (see Fig. 17).
+Without this assumption, C_2 and C_3 cannot be delineated with the basic model.
+However, imposing the saturation of cell velocities at the edge in C_3 , we find that C_2 spontaneously appears [bottom right panel in Fig. 3(b)].
+In turn, this can mechanically stabilize C_1 during the spreading of the colony.